msamendinger/spacelift-poc/README.md

 runs.
 - The mattermost webhook is currently manually added to spacelift as the url must be considered a secret.
+- Private worker pool is configured in the file `worker-pool.tf` the worker itself in `vm.tf` and identity.tf
+- The `azure-dev` stack runs on the private worker
+- Modules are set up in `modules.tf`
+- A context is created and bound to the `foundation` and `azure-dev` stacks.
+The ssh public key for the vms and the azurerm env vars are currently manually added to the context.

 ### stack1